BEST STARTS FOR KIDS

 'A child's greatest achievements are possible in play, achievements that tomorrow will become her basic level of real action.
 What a child can do in cooperation today, he can do alone tomorrow.'

-For more information go to the link below on developing independent learners:
+For more information on strength based learning go to the links below on developing independent learners:

 Best Parenting Advice.com is a high quality parenting website designed with child and family success in mind.
 It highlights what successful parents do differently to those who struggle.
 Best Parenting advice.com provides free online resources for busy parents who want the best practical advice on: how to give kids a best start in life, better tips for parenting toddlers, effective child rearing strategies, behaviour management tips, successful goal setting and organizational strategies for successful families, easy family dinner recipes, self-care tips for time-poor parents and free kids learning games.
 The aim of Best Parenting Advice.com is to provide quality practical parenting tips and advice to best help children and families succeed, using the convenience of a website.